Mosley baronets: Second creation

-Third baronetcy
+Third creation

-The third Mosley baronetcy, of Ancoats in the County of Lancaster, was created in the Baronetage of Great Britain on 8 June 1781 for John Mosley, who was a first cousin of the third Baronet of the 1720 creation.
+The third Mosley baronetcy, of Ancoats, in the County of Lancaster, was created in the Baronetage of Great Britain on 8 June 1781 for John Mosley, who was a second cousin of the second and third baronets of the 1720 creation.
 His grandson, the second Baronet, represented several constituencies in the House of Commons.
 His grandson, the fourth Baronet, served as High Sheriff of Staffordshire in 1915.

 The sixth Baronet, Sir Oswald Mosley, grandson of the fourth Baronet, gained notoriety as the founder of the British Union of Fascists.
-He married as his first wife Lady Cynthia, second daughter of George Curzon, 1st Marquess Curzon of Kedleston.
-Lady Cynthia and her two sisters were in special remainder to the barony of Ravensdale created for their father in 1911.
-After her early death in 1933, Mosley married as his second wife the Hon.
+He married as his first wife Lady Cynthia Curzon, second daughter of George Curzon, 1st Marquess Curzon of Kedleston, in 1920.
+Lady Cynthia and her two sisters were in special remainder to the Ravensdale barony created for their father in 1911.
+After Lady Cynthia's early death in 1933, the sixth Baronet married, as his second wife, the Hon.
 Diana Mitford, former wife of the Hon.
 Bryan Guinness and one of the famous Mitford sisters.

-In 1966, Mosley's son from his first marriage, the seventh Baronet, succeeded his aunt as third Baron Ravensdale.
-On his father's death in 1980, he also inherited the baronetcy of Ancoats, which now is a subsidiary title of the barony.
-On his death in 2017, the baronetcy was succeeded by his grandson.
+In 1966, Mosley's son from his first marriage, author Nicholas Mosley, succeeded his mother's elder sister, Irene Curzon, 2nd Baroness Ravensdale, in the Ravensdale barony, but didn't use the title.
+On his father's death in 1980, he also inherited the baronetcy of Ancoats, and became the seventh Baronet.
+On his death in 2017, he was succeeded in both titles by his grandson, Daniel Mosley, who became the 4th Baron Ravensdale and the 8th Baronet.
+He is an elected member of the House of Lords.

 Tonman Mosley, 1st Baron Anslow, younger son of the third Baronet, was a politician.
 Max Mosley, second son in the second marriage of the sixth Baronet, was the long-serving President of the Fédération Internationale de l'Automobile.

-The family seat was Rolleston Hall, near Rolleston-on-Dove, Staffordshire.
+The family seats were Rolleston Hall, near Rolleston on Dove, Staffordshire, and Ancoats Hall, near Manchester.